 Custom data, including custom source code fingerprints and custom digests, are managed centrally in the application.
 This means that custom fingerprints and digests will be picked up by all workspaces.
-If you need to isolate custom data to a particular workspace, contact Flexera SCA Support from the Customer Community page https://flexeracommunity.force.com/customer/CCContactSupport.
+If you need to isolate custom data to a particular workspace, contact Revenera Support.